What is an EMDR Intensive?

 How intense is an intensive?

 The first hour is often the most intense because you have spent so long avoiding the memories, feelings, and sensations that it can take your system a little while to relax into the process.
 However, once we get rolling, things begin to shift quite quickly.
 We usually find that the intensity typically starts to subside after about 90 seconds of processing as we move towards different aspects of disturbing memories or thoughts.
 It’s important to remember – you already lived it once, you can handle it again for 90 seconds, and then you never have to think about it again unless you choose to.
 If you’re experiencing anxiety about the EMDR process, we start there and don’t proceed until you feel ready.
 You are in complete control of how fast and how far we go.
-And you’ll be amazed at how quickly things start to feel better.
+And you’ll be amazed at how quickly things can start to shift.

 What can EMDR Intensives address?